hamzadbani/distributed-web-application/README.md

 # distributed-web-application
-The implementation of a distributed architecture based on microservices consumable from a hybrid mobile application flutter, and an Angular administration application.
+The implementation of a distributed architecture based on microservices consumable from a hybrid mobile application flutter, and an Angular administration application, and mongodb as database

 The data set used in this project was provided by Wuzzuf jobs in Egypt data set at Kaggle : https://www.kaggle.com/omarhanyy/wuzzuf-jobs